carabina/DYNSegment/README.md

 ## Description

-A iOS segment page, that page can slide left or right and it's flag can slide follow the page.
+iOS segment page, that page can slide left or right and it's flag can slide follow the page.
 It is easy to use.

 ## How to use

-Installation with CocoaPods：`pod ''`
+Installation with CocoaPods：`pod 'DYNSegment'`

 ```
-#import <>
+#import <DYNSegment/DYNSegmentPage.h>
 ```

 ```